JorgeCastilloPrz/hiroaki/README.md

 ### Connecting your app to the mock server

 Your app will query the real endpoints if you don't configure your retrofit instance to use the mock server url.
-To do that, you can wake up a **mock retrofit service** passing in your `Retrofit` service interface and the converter you want to use.
-Then you pass it to your `ApiClient`, `NetworkDataSource`, or however your collaborator using it is called.
+To do that, you can wake up a **mock retrofit service** passing in your **service interface** and the **converter** you want to use.

+Finally, you are free to pass this mocked service to your `ApiClient`, `NetworkDataSource`, or however your collaborator using it is called.

 Note that you'll also need to extend the base class `MockServerSuite`, which takes care of running and shutting down the server for you.